apostrophecms/apostrophe-documentation/modules/apostrophe-areas/index.md

 initially populate the singleton.
 If `_options.editLabel` is set, that text appears on the button edit an existing widget in the singleton.

+If `_options.controls.movable` is false, the widget may not be dragged out of the singleton.

+If `_options.controls.removable` is false, the widget may not be removed entirely.

+If `_options.controls.position` is set to `top-left`, `top-right`, `bottom-left` or `bottom-right`, the widget controls (edit, drag and remove) are positioned accordingly.

 If `_options` is not specified, Apostrophe falls back to the options configured for the given field `name` in the schema for this type of `doc`.
 For ordinary pages there usually won't be any, but this is